Awd12p3/Awd12p3/README.md

 # Hi!
-I’m Paula Briceno:
+I’m Paula Briceno✨
 I’m a curious, people-driven problem solver with a background in **Computer Science and Systems Engineering**.
 I love learning, adapting, and tackling challenges in **software development, networks, and cybersecurity**.

 Collaboration excites me, I thrive on exchanging ideas, solving problems together, and growing through shared knowledge.
 If you’re working on something exciting or just want to chat about tech, **let’s connect!** 🚀